DerekSelander/dsdump/docs/index.md

                  (undefined) external dyld_stub_binder (from libSystem)
 ```

-As homework, navigate to Foundation and confirm a symbol named `NSLog` exists there that is public for use.
+As homework, navigate to location of the `Foundation` framework and confirm a symbol named `NSLog` exists there that is public for use.

 ---
 <a name="symbol_table_stripping"></a>
 ### Symbol Table Stripping
 ---

-Compile and execute `ex4.c`
+Compile the following `ex4.c` code:

 ```c
 #include <stdio.h>